Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the profinite case

-As an application, we now prove structure and regularity for NIP sets in finite groups of \emph{uniformly bounded exponent}.
-In this case, we obtain the optimal situation where NIP sets are entirely controlled by finite-index subgroups, up to a small error set.
-This theorem is related to a recent result of Alon, Fox, and Zhao \cite{AFZ}, which obtains a similar regularity lemma for \emph{abelian} groups of bounded exponent, in which the index of the subgroup is polynomial in $\epsilon\inv$.
+We now prove structure and regularity for NIP sets in finite groups of \emph{uniformly bounded exponent}.
+In this case, we obtain the optimal situation where NIP sets are entirely controlled by finite-index subgroups up to small error.
+This is related to a similar result of Alon, Fox, and Zhao \cite[Theorem 1.1]{AFZ} on finite \emph{abelian} groups of bounded exponent.
 Our result is stronger in the sense that the abelian assumption is removed and the structural conclusions are improved, but also weaker in the sense that we do not obtain explicit bounds.
-This is analogous to the comparison of our stable arithmetic regularity lemma in \cite{CPT} (Theorem \ref{thm:CPT1}) to the work of the third author and Wolf \cite{TeWo} on stable sets in $\F_p^n$.
+This is analogous to the comparison of our stable arithmetic regularity lemma in \cite{CPT} (Theorem \ref{thm:CPT1} above) to the work of the third author and Wolf \cite{TeWo} on stable sets in $\F_p^n$.

-Given an arbitrary group $G$ and an integer $k\geq 1$, we say that a set $A\seq G$ is \textbf{$k$-NIP} if the collection of left translates $\{gA:g\in G\}$ has VC-dimension at most $k-1$.
-Note that this is equivalent to saying that the invariant ``formula" $\theta(x;y):=x\in y\cdot A$ is $k$-NIP in the sense of Definition \ref{def:NIP}.

 \begin{theorem} For any $k,r\geq 1$ and $\epsilon>0$, there is $n=n(k,r,\epsilon)$ such that the following holds.
-Suppose $G$ is a finite group of exponent $r$, and $A\seq G$ is $k$-NIP.
-Then there are \begin{enumerate}[ $\ast$] \item a normal subgroup $H\leq G$ of index at most $n$, and \item a set $Z\seq G$, which is a union of cosets of $H$ with $|Z|<\epsilon|G|$, \end{enumerate} satisfying the following properties. \begin{enumerate}[$(i)$] \item \textnormal{(structure)} There is $D\seq G$, which is a union of cosets of $H$, such that
+Suppose $G$ is a finite group of exponent $r$ and $A\seq G$ is $k$-NIP.
+Then there are \begin{enumerate}[ $\ast$] \item a normal subgroup $H\leq G$ of index at most $n$, and \item a set $Z\seq G$, which is a union of cosets of $H$ with $|Z|<\epsilon|G|$, \end{enumerate} satisfying the following properties. \begin{enumerate}[$(i)$] \item \textnormal{(structure)} There is a set $D\seq G$, which is a union of cosets of $H$, such that